gabewolford/gabewolford/README.md

 # Hello world :wave:
-I'm **Gabe** (he/him), a **full stack developer** based in **Portland, Oregon** specializing in react applications and front-end technologies, with expertise in Next.js, Node.js, Tailwind, and responsive design.
-I have a proven ability to deliver high-quality & visually appealing web applications and skilled in building robust & scalable solutions.
-I collaborate well with cross-functional design & product teams every step of the way.
-I am committed to staying up-to-date with the latest trends and delivering exceptional user experiences.
+I'm **Gabe** a **design-oriented developer** with a deep background in the music industry, specializing in React and other front-end technologies.
+I have a proven ability to deliver scalable, accessible, performant, and visually appealing web applications that users love.
+I prefer building with Next.js, Node.js, Sanity, Tailwind, and Figma.
+My soft skills compliment my tech chops, allowing me to collaborate effectively with leadership, design, and engineering teams every step of the way.
+I'm a lightning-fast learner and am committed to delivering exceptional user experiences.

-In my spare time you can find me outside, riding bikes on a variety of different surfaces.
-When I'm not doing that, I enjoy cooking, baking, hiking, and exploring the PNW with my dog and my partner.
-As a lifelong learner, space fanatic, and amateur astronomer, I love reading about the universe & the current state of space exploration. 🛰️ 🚀 📡
+When I'm not clacking away on the keys, I'm probably petting my dog, riding my bike, learning the art of bonsai, or reading about space. 🚀

 <br>